Banchharamer Bagaan

+After Sinha watched the play in 1978, he immediately decided to adapt it into a film, with Mitra reprising the role from the play.
+Banchharamer Bagaan marks the first collaboration between Sinha and Mitra, and also the debut of the latter.
+Music of the film is composed by Sinha himself, while Bimal Mukherjee and Subodh Roy handled its cinematography and editing respectively.

+Banchharamer Bagaan was theatrically released on 17 October 1980, opening to highly positive response.
+It ran for over 210 days in theatres, emerging to be one of the highest-grossing Bengali films of the year.
+It attained a cult status over the years and is regarded as "one of the best comedy films" by The Times of India.
+At the 18th Filmfare Awards East, the film received several accolades, including Best Film, Best Director (Sinha) and Best Actor (Mitra).

+Banchharamer Bagaan was remade into Hindi as Isi Ka Naam Zindagi (1992) and into Marathi as Narbachi Wadi (2013).

 Plot

 The film revolves around the struggles of lonely aged persons.
 An elderly man becomes a one-man army against the corrupt society.
 There is an old peasant's garden, which the zamindar desperately want to occupy.
 Despite the continuous machinations and traps put forward by the zamindar, the aged, frail peasant Bancharam, in some way or the other, continues to live in his garden, and manages to maintain it as well.